Colds and the flu

 You should try to get a flu vaccine as soon as it becomes available for the season (usually in September or October), but even if you get it later in the season it can still help.
 It takes about 2 weeks after you get vaccinated for the vaccine to take full effect.

 The nasal spray vaccine is called a live, attenuated influenza vaccine (LAIV).
 It contains live, but weakened, flu viruses.
-Flu shots contain inactivated (not live) viruses.
+Flu shots contain inactivated (not live) viruses or recombinant viral proteins.

 Flu shots contain and protect against either 3 (trivalent) or 4 (quadrivalent) viruses.
 The LAIV nasal spray contains 4 viruses.
 Flu shots also come in different dose strengths.
 A high-dose flu shot is available specifically for people age 65 and older.